 Launched as a rebellious discipline just over two decades ago, positive psychology challenged the emphasis of applied psychology on disease and dysfunction and offered a new, more balanced perspective on human life.
-From its foundations in the late 20th century to recent ‘second wave’ theories around the importance of recognizing negative emotions, this compact overview covers the key ideas and principles, from research around emotional well-being, optimism and change, to posttraumatic growth and positive relationships.
-The first jargon-free introduction to the subject, Hart introduces the reader to range of issues including self-regulation and flow, character strengths and virtues, and positive relationships, concluding with a chapter on how interventions can affect happiness and well-being.
+From its foundations in the late 20th century to recent "second-wave" theories around the importance of recognizing negative emotions, this compact overview covers the key ideas and principles, from research around emotional wellbeing, optimism and change, to posttraumatic growth and positive relationships.
+The first jargon-free introduction to the subject, Hart introduces the reader to a range of issues, including self-regulation and flow, character strengths and virtues and positive relationships, concluding with a chapter on how interventions can affect happiness and wellbeing.

 1 The development of Positive Psychology